 They glistened so beautifully with mica.
 I’m sure there is a lot more to explore in this immediate area, but we were crunched for time and trying to get out before temperatures reached 100.

 I found this on the internet about the minerals: “The lower hillside around both sites sparkles with mica chips that litter the ground.
-We also found a lot of cream colored feldspar along with lots of garden variety quartz, but none of the more desirable minerals listed in the book.
+We also found a lot of cream colored feldspar along with lots of garden variety quartz.

 A couple of very small quartz pieces exhibited a little rainbow, but it was probably just diffraction.
 We obtained a couple of nice specimens of mica on feldspar, but in general, this site is not worth traveling any great distance to visit.
 If you’re in the area though, give it a look.”